atesgoral/hrm-solutions/README.md

 http://atesgoral.github.io/hrm-solutions/data/index.js

-This is index has only metadata of solutions and not the actual sources.
+This index only has metadata of solutions and not the actual sources.
 To fetch the metadata and source of a particular solution, use the level number and hash you obtain from the solution index.
 For example:

 http://atesgoral.github.io/hrm-solutions/data/1/fc41e23f26bc4b2c9008818a2af1578a.json

 Or similarly, for JSONP:

 http://atesgoral.github.io/hrm-solutions/data/1/fc41e23f26bc4b2c9008818a2af1578a.js

 ## Maintainers